Re-Visiting Museums: From The Louvre To The Hispanic Society Museum & Library in New York

 12:00 PM EDT

-American Friends of the Louvre and the National Arts Club are pleased to invite you to a conversation between Guillaume Kientz, director and chief executive of the Hispanic Society Museum & Library in New York and Lionel Sauvage, philanthropist and 18th Century French art collector.
-Together, they will discuss Mr. Kientz’s commitment to reimagining museums from the Louvre to the HSML, highlighting the history and collections of the Hispanic Society and the relations and collaborations between both institutions.
+American Friends of the Louvre and the National Arts Club were pleased to invite you to a conversation between Guillaume Kientz, director and chief executive of the Hispanic Society Museum & Library in New York and Lionel Sauvage, philanthropist and 18th Century French art collector.
+Together, they discussed Mr. Kientz’s commitment to reimagining museums from the Louvre to the HSML, highlighting the history and collections of the Hispanic Society and the relations and collaborations between both institutions.